afschmidt/plot-misc/docs/source/design_philosophy.rst

 The package is intended solely as a plotting toolkit.
 Users are expected to curate and prepare their data in a format suitable for plotting.
-However, in practice, data analysis and plotting maybe
+However, in practice, data analysis and plotting may be
 closely linked.
 In such cases, it may be appropriate to integrate limited analytical functionality into the plotting function.